khenderick/icebreaker/break_away/README.md

+# The break-away PMOD

-# Code to play around with the break-away section of the board.
+Code to play around with the break-away PMOD.
+I broke it away and soldered on the headers, but that's because I like to solder.

 ### Led and button overview